rmzetti/hover-exec/README.md

 ### Octave

-Use `octave` or `python:octave` to run octave.
-Using 'python' as the command id provides syntax highlighting, adding :octave uses octave.
-The {...} is for *markdown preview enhanced*
+Use `octave` or `python : octave` to run octave.
+Using 'python' as the command id provides syntax highlighting, adding :octave uses *octave* for execution.

 ```python :octave
  # '''python:octave {cmd=octave} -- {cmd..} is for mpe